-New district schools focus on meeting the needs of all students, particularly the hardest-to-serve.
+New district schools focus on meeting the needs of all students, particularly the hardest to serve.
 Starting a new school is a significant opportunity to influence students’ lives and serve New York City families and students.
 It is also intense and demanding; the rigorous application process is designed to gauge leaders’ readiness to meet these challenges and evaluate their proposed school models.
-The Office of New Schools Leadership Competences are used throughout the process as the framework for the assessment of proposals.
+The Office of New Schools Leadership Competencies are used throughout the selection process as the framework for the assessment of candidates.

-Our selection process consists of five phases, and candidates are notified at each phase whether or not they will advance.
-The process includes a series of four evening assessment sessions, one or more interviews, one or more school visits, and written submissions.
-Throughout the process, candidates develop their new school proposal.
+The selection process consists of four phases, and candidates are notified at each phase whether or not they will advance.
+The process includes one evening assessment session, one or more interviews, one or more school visits, and a variety of written submissions.
+Throughout the process, candidates develop their new school proposals.
 Successful proposals reflect expertise and careful thought in the requisite areas, represent the leader’s fundamental beliefs about education, and outline a coherent plan with strong alignment between the philosophy, structure and instructional plan.

-The phases and elements of the selection process are diagramed below.
+The phases and elements of the selection process are outlined below.

-The proposed school leader must possess SAS/SBL OR SDA/SDL certification, or be enrolled in a license-granting program in order to meet all license requirements by July 1, 2014.
+Candidates must possess SAS/SBL or SDA/SDL certification, or be enrolled in a license-granting program in order to meet all license requirements by July 1, 2014.